Anger Is the Least Effective Way to

 Seeing that clearly, I naturally victimize myself less and less.
 And as a result, I find myself calm and easy even if someone is being unfair.
 I don’t have to jump into anger or submission mode.
 I simply stand my ground in a peaceful way.
 I know I have a right to say no and there’s no hatred or anger in my no.

 If you’d like to spend a weekend doing The Work, join us for a virtual retreat.
-Over two days, we’ll meet for 20 hours covering almost all time zones.
+Over two days, we’ll meet for 32 hours covering all time zones.
 Join us for as many of the two-hour sessions as you like.
 And bring any stressful story you want to question.

-I look forward to diving into The Work with you during this virtual retreat.
+I look forward to diving into The Work with you during a virtual retreat.

 Have a great week,